spiral/docs/odm/basics.md

 dump($user);
 ```

-Now our atomic operation will look like:
+Now our atomic operation will look like this:

 ```
 atomics:dynamic = array(1)